inspectit-labs/workshop/ANALYSIS.md

 ## Refund calculation
 The refund calculation problem occurs during the checkout process, when the refund on purchase needs to be calculated for the user.
 This example can show that executing the same use case in different situations can produce different performance results.

 Start by activating the *Refund Calculation* performance problem on the *Application Performance Settings* page.
-Buy one or more movies.
+Buy at least two or more movies.
 First do it as **user1** and then the second time buy the same movie(s) as **user8** (log-in credentials are user1/password and user8/password).

 As in the previous problem analysis, first we need to locate the traces that hold the problem in question.
 You can try searching for the traces by the HTTP URL as in previous example.
 Or you can alternatively start from the ![Timer Data](images/method_time.gif?raw=true) *Timer data -> ![Show All](images/all_instances.gif?raw=true) Show All* view and check average duration of the all the monitored methods in the application.
 It should be easy to locate the methods that are responsible for the refund calculations and navigate to traces from these.